 Things are better now than they used to be - I remember that the volume with my first ever Fire was so low that I literally could not hear it without earphones!
 Amazon has clearly listened to its customers, but only to an extent.
 The Fire is still on the quiet side!

 Now, depending on what you use your Fire for, this may not be too much of an issue.

 But if you like to use Alexa - and particularly if you have a Charging Dock and using your tablet like an Echo Show - you really need to be able to hear it from across the room.

-And if you want to listen to music, decent volume is a must!
+And if you want to listen to music or audiobooks, decent volume is a must!